JocysCom/Ruuvi/README.md

-# Ruuvi to PRTG
+# Ruuvi PRTG Server

-Server which gathers data from RuuviTag beacon bluetooth and sends data to PRTG server.
+Server which gathers data from RuuviTag bluetooth beacon and sends data to PRTG Server.
+You can use RuuviTag to monitor server room temperature, humidity and pressure.
+You can put RuuviTag outside or strap it to the room door to detect its movement i.e. someone is entering server room.
+You can lock RuuviTag inside bicycle outside and setup PRTG server to send SMS (BulkSMS) message as soon as it moves :).

 ![Ruuvi PRTG View](https://github.com/JocysCom/Ruuvi/blob/master/PRTG.Server/Documents/Images/Ruuvi_PRTG_Sensor.png?raw=true "Ruuvi PRTG View")